 Have you spoken with your loan servicer about ways to reduce your interest rate?
 Some student loan servicers offer special incentives to help you lower your rate, like opting into automatic payments.

-Income-driven repayment programs are designed to set you up with a more affordable monthly payment.
-Sounds like a great incentive, but a lower payment usually means an extended repayment period.
+Income-driven repayment plans are designed to set you up with a more affordable monthly payment.
+Sounds like a great incentive, but a lower student loan payment usually means an extended repayment period.
 And ultimately, you end up paying more in interest.

 Consider automating payments to avoid late fees and preserve your credit score.
 Remember, the goal is to pay off your student loans fast, not spend extra money on penalties that could have been avoided.
-You may also qualify for a rate discount if your student loans were provided by the federal government.
+If you received your student loans from the federal government, you may be eligible for a discounted interest rate.